 You can import user information from an Excel spreadsheet instead of entering it manually.
 You can also export user information to an Excel spreadsheet.
 Import and export operations are activated by the arrow buttons at the bottom of the user list view.
 For information about the spreadsheet format, click the import button.
 An easy way to obtain a user import template is to add a few users manually first, apply the export operation, and use the produced spreadsheet as an import template.

-Note: If you do not wish to use certain records during a particular instance of import, but you would like to keep those records in the spreadsheet for possible use in the future, you can add a column with name Delete to the spreadsheet and set its value to yes for the records that are not to be imported.
+If you do not wish to use certain records during a particular instance of import, but you would like to keep those records in the spreadsheet for possible use in the future, you can add a column with name Delete to the spreadsheet and set its value to yes for the records that are not to be imported.

-The Users screen properties are described as follows.
+The Person screen properties are described as follows.
 Note that users can change some of their profile properties directly via the Agent Desktop application.
 These properties are marked with an asterisk (*).
 For more information, see section Configuring Your User Profile of the Agent Guide.

 Note: Some service configuration changes that affect agent behavior are not picked up dynamically by Agent Desktop.
 Thus, after making a change to user information that appears in the user's profile, we recommend that all affected agents re-login to Agent Desktop and/or refresh their browser page.

 Username is the name that the user will enter when logging in to Agent Desktop or any other Bright Pattern application.
 Username is mandatory and must be unique within the contact center.

 Note that a username can be changed; in order for changes to be made, this feature must be enabled by your service provider for your contact center.
 If enabled, username changes can be done only via the Contact Center Administrator application and the BPCC SCIM-Compliant User Provisioning API.
 Username changes cannot be done via the Agent Desktop application, user import, or the BPCC Configuration API.